-I am a printmaker, producing and selling original geometric linocut prints.
-What’s Linocutting?
-Read on…
+I am a printmaker, producing and selling original linocut prints.

-Linocutting is a printmaking process which involves using Lino (the same stuff that you might put on your bathroom floor) as a surface in which a pattern or design is carved using specialised cutting tools.
+Linocutting is a printmaking process which involves using lino as a surface into which a pattern or design is carved using specialised cutting tools.
 When the design is complete, the surface is inked and a print can be taken from it.

 The Linocut method means that variations occur between prints, and you may notice some small imperfections.
 This is the beauty of this type of printing process: each print is one of a kind.

-Many of my designs are single colour so multiple copies can be taken from the same block.
-I sometimes use the reduction method which involves using the same block for each colour pass, cutting away layers to build up the detail of the design.
-The number of prints that can be taken in this way is limited: once the Lino has been carved away using the reduction method, there’s no going back, so it’s a riskier and more complex process.
+Some of my designs are single colour so multiple copies can be taken from the same block.
+Some can be enhanced with colours/effects layered behind the primary colour.
+I sometimes use the reduction method which involves using the same block for each layer of colour, cutting away the lino between each layer to build up the detail of the design.
+The number of prints that can be taken in this way is limited: once the Lino has been carved away using the reduction method, there’s no going back, so it’s a riskier and more complex process, but with incredible results.